IgniteUI/igniteui-docfx/en/components/tabbar.md

 Let's modify the tabs by adding labels alongside the icons and make sure the headers are properly styled.

-Define some object arrays for the data source in the component typescript file:
+First, define some object arrays for the data source in the component typescript file:

 ```typescript
 ...